-In FY 2024, remediation measures were undertaken by the ALDO Group following an apparent breach of our Code of Conduct and other related policies involving one individual, which was uncovered during an unannounced audit.
-CAP measures were swiftly implemented to prevent any repeated occurrence and associated harms from reoccurring.
-In FY 2024, we did not identify any loss of income for vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our activities and supply chains.
+In FY 2023, no remediation measures were undertaken by the ALDO Group as we did not identify any forced labour or child labour in our activities and supply chains.
+Accordingly, in FY 2023, we did not identify any loss of income for vulnerable families resulting from measures taken to eliminate the use of forced labour or child labour in our activities and supply chains.